 - Help maintain emissions compliance

-What is “Bake and Blow” Cleaning?
+What is “Bake and Blow” DPF Cleaning?

 Most heavy-duty DPF cleaning processes use some variation of the “bake and blow” methodology.
 This process includes the following steps:

-- Bake: Bake/cool DPF for 8-12 hours to reach temperature ramps and ranges: 100-300 C (212-572 F) coolant, water, oil, fuel starts to evaporate; 600-650 C (1100-1200 F) soot oxidizes.
+- Bake: Bake/cool the DPF for 8-12 hours to reach temperature ramps and ranges.
+At 100-300 C (212-572 F), coolant, water, oil, and fuel start to evaporate; at 600-650 C (1100-1200 F), soot oxidizes.

 - DPF Disposal: When DPFs fail or can no longer be cleaned, we recommend recycling failed DPFs with a reputable company like Red Fox Resources.
-Never throw failed DPFs in the garbage because in some cases they may contain hazardous materials.
+Never throw failed DPFs in the garbage because, in some cases, they may contain hazardous materials.
 Likewise, caution should be used when disposing of accumulated DPF ash from the cleaning process.
 Depending on your local regulations, DPF ash may be considered hazardous materials (zinc and cadmium) and should be handled accordingly.
 Learn more about deposing of DPF ash in this article.

 What are the Common Cleaning/Reman Models?

-Today, most heavy-duty DPF cleaning is handled using one of two models: Centralized Cleaning/Reman or In-Shop Cleaning as outlined below:
+Today, most heavy-duty DPF cleaning is handled using one of two models: Centralized Cleaning/Reman or In-Shop Cleaning, as outlined below:

 Centralized DPF Cleaning